OpenLogos/OpenLogos.github.io/docs/SAL_04_how_is_used.rst

   (3)  It was important for the citizens of Boston to win this series.
   (4)  The team needed the support of the citizens of Boston to win this  series.

-  In (1), the SAL code assigned to the adjective important [PCurgent type adjective] allows the Logos System's deterministic parser to interpret that the team won as a subordinate clausal complement to the adjective, and not as a relative clause as in (2).
+  In (1), the SAL code assigned to the adjective important [:blue:`PCurgent` type adjective] allows the Logos System's deterministic parser to interpret that the team won as a subordinate clausal complement to the adjective, and not as a relative clause as in (2).
 This code also allows the parser to see the verb won as intransitive rather than transitive (as it is in (2)).
-  Similarly, in (3), the PCurgent code assigned to important enables a deterministic parser to interpret the infinitive clause to win this series as complementary to the adjective and not as adverbial to the sentence as in (4).
+  Similarly, in (3), the :blue:`PCurgent` code assigned to important enables a deterministic parser to interpret the infinitive clause to win this series as complementary to the adjective and not as adverbial to the sentence as in (4).
 In (4), but not in (3), the particle to would be rendered in order to in the target language.

 How SAL is used in RES